bcroman/Web-Tanks-Game/README.md

 # Requirment
 npm init  - Node server
-npm install express - Web Server
+npm install express - Web Server npm install socket.io - websockets for multiplayer

+# Setup Game Server
+In Terminal, run the command 'npm run setup' which will install the needed libraries

 ## Powershell Issues
 If there is an error when running this command, you need go into powershell (admin) and, enter the command 'Set-ExecutionPolicy RemoteSigned' which allow scripts to run locally on machine like Node.